abdulmujeeb29/lecturer-review-system/README.md

 + Student: Can submit reviews for their lecturers,view their previous reviews and also update their profiles for easy accessibility.
 + Lecturer: Can view their reviews, their overall rating and alsio update their profile.
-+ Admin: Can view all reviews,manage users(both students and lecturers), activate/deactivate their acounts therby restriting their access to login and also deleting their profile entirely
++ Admin: Can view all reviews, manage users(both students and lecturers), activate/deactivate their accounts thereby restricting their access to login and also deleting their profile entirely

 # Technologies used
 The Lecturer Review System is built using the following technologies: